How to Install Datical in AWS

 $ su - datical $ datical-control services show $ datical-control versions show

 Restarting Datical services is the first step in diagnosing an issue

 $ su - datical $ datical-control services restart

 Install and configure Datical

-Datical is a microservices architected log running server process.
+Datical is a microservices architected long-running server process.
 As such, you will need to install it on an AWS EC2 instance.
 This guide assumes you will be installing on CentOS.
 Datical prerequisites include 4 cores and 8GB RAM.
-For this example, we will use a m5.2xlarge instance with 250GB of storage.
+For this example, we will use an m5.2xlarge instance with 250GB of storage.
 Make certain that you can access SSH, HTTP, and HTTPS with your VPC configuration.

-The external hostname of your EC2 instance needs to be discoverable from local machine.
-Simply issue “sudo hostname <hostname>” to the results of “nslookup <external IP address>”.
+The external hostname of your EC2 instance needs to be discoverable from your local machine.
+Issue “sudo hostname <hostname>” to the results of “nslookup <external IP address>”.